 In conclusion, U.S. mills could continue to raise prices in the short-term.
 However, for a sustained bull market in steel prices, Chinese steel prices will have to rise as well.
 China’s domestic demand looks strong, but it won’t be enough to support a rising price trend in the face of rising output.

-Beijing has ordered curbs on steel and aluminum output in as many as 28 northern cities during the winter heating season, as it steps up its fight against pollution, but we need to see if those cuts actually materialize this year.
+Beijing “has ordered curbs on steel and aluminum output in as many as 28 northern cities during the winter heating season, as it steps up its fight against pollution,” according to Bloomberg, but we need to see if those cuts actually materialize this year.
 China will need to intensify its efforts to curtail excess steel capacity.
 Otherwise, if production continues to grow unabated, it could hamper this price recovery.